Medical Manuscript Submission Services | Bio-Medical Research experts

 Today, the 0.05 value has become a type of ‘magic threshold’ or ‘limbo bar’ that endows scientific results with importance if they manage to pass below it.
 Results that don’t pass this arbitrary cut-off value are deemed ‘insignificant’ and hidden away, never to see the light of publication.

 Seeking to eradicate such abuses, some journals have officially banned the use of the p-value, but not everyone agrees with taking these measures.
-Some argue that abolishing the p-value is akin to ‘throwing the baby out with the bathwater’, and it would be better to provide guidance on its proper use and limitations, instead.
+Some argue that abolishing the p-value is akin to ‘throwing the baby out with the bathwater’, and it would be better to guide its proper use and limitations, instead.

 Below are five of the most common errors surrounding the p-value.
 To better understand them, it will be useful to keep in mind the following definition: